ezl/svbtle/source/_posts/2012-09-25-chicago-coffee-shops-where-i-work.markdown

 I've compiled a list of personal favorites and recommendations from other startup friends, grouped by approximate geographic location.

-If you're funemployed like me, have other great spots I can add to the list, or want to join the Chicago Daytime Coffeeshop Circuit, or "CDCC" as I like to call it (yep, I just made that up), drop a line: ipoopdaily@rocketlease.com
+If you're funemployed like me, have other great spots I can add to the list, or want to join the Chicago Daytime Coffeeshop Circuit, or "CDCC" as I like to call it (yep, I just made that up), drop a line: <a href="mailto:ezl@rocketlease.com">ipoopdaily@rocketlease.com</a>

+My personal favorites from below: Sip, Little Branch, Next Door Cafe, Wormhole, Floriole

 ## Near North ##